jimsrc/seatos/README.md

 ### Superposed Epoch Analysis TOolkit for Space physics

 ---
+# Intro:

-1. This is a collection of Python (a little bit of Cython too) scripts to:
+This is a collection of Python (a little bit of Cython too) scripts to:

    * build average time profiles: the average being made along similar events occurring in different physical intervals of time.
      See the [icmes](icmes/src), [sheath.icmes](sheaths.icmes/src) directories for instance.